Our Kansas City Truck Accident Lawyer Always Recommends Reviewing the Logbook

 - Other items truckers are required to record.

-What Records are in a Logbook?
+What Records Will You Find in a Truck Driver's Logbook?

 The logbook is required to show when a driver is off and on duty, and the driver must also record: